nhatfield/hnt_monitor/docs/scheduling.md

 The default settings on collections are good in most cases.
 IF you find thqt you need to change them intervals, you have the option to do so.

-**Docker**
+**Scheduling: using docker**

-If you're using docker to manage the collections, you can change the collection intervals by supplying the correct variable during startup.
+If you're using docker to manage the collections, you can change the collection intervals by supplying the correct variables.

 ```bash
 $> docker run -d -e REWARDS_INTERVAL=300 hnt_monitor